Last updated: 27 September 2022

 Sofia University recommends all international students and staff to follow the instructions of the Bulgarian authorities and their respective national authorities.

-Following the developments of the situation in the country and internationally the Bulgarian Government has introduced various measures and regulations.
 For more information about the entry and exit restriction we kindly advise you to regularly visit the website of the Ministry of Foreign Affairs of Bulgaria or to contact the Embassy of your country in Bulgaria prior to your travel and receive updated information.

 Updated information about travel requirements is available also at: https://reopen.europa.eu/en/map/BGR/7011

 Bear in mind that international travel has become more complex and unpredictable.
 Your travel plans may be disrupted, and you may be placed in quarantine or denied entry to some countries.
-If travelling by plane, consider checking your airline’s website for additional guidance.
+If traveling by plane, consider checking your airline’s website for additional guidance.
 Check regularly for updates of the public transport schedules and potential cancellations of flights.
 Stay aware of the latest entry and exit restrictions introduced in the country of destination, and the countries of transit if any.

 Protection against infection

 To support the prevention of further spread of COVID-19, all Erasmus students are strongly recommended to follow the prescriptions of the World Health Organization and the national and local public health authorities regarding their own health and safety.